 I was editor for 23 years of the Journal of the British Archaeological Association, from 1985 to 2007 and am now a vice-president of the Association and continue to take an active part in the Association’s work.

-I have continued to conduct research on Roman sculpture and gems over the past two years (see bibliography).
-With Penny Coombe and Kevin Hayward I have completed work on the remarkable cache of Roman sculpture, much of it from a tower tomb, found re-used at Stanwick, Northants and the paper we propose to submit to Britannia will be submitted in the next couple of months.
+I have continued to conduct research on Roman sculpture and gems over the past years publishing with Penny Coombe, a cache of bronze from a temple in Gloucester ((Britannia 51,2020) and with Penny Coombe and Kevin Hayward, a remarkable cache of Roman sculpture, much of it from a tower tomb, found re-used at Stanwick, Northants (accepted for publication in Britannia 52,2021).
 Penny and I went to a Mithras conference in Alba Iulia.
-Romania last year and our paper on the Inveresk altars adding considerably to the paper of which I was a co-author published in Britannia will be published in the conference Transactions.
-We have also discovered a remarkable Roman relief of two dancing deities and other Roman stones at Peterborough cathedral and this will be published in the BAA Peterborough Transactions this year
+Romania last year and our paper on the Inveresk altars, published in a BABesch supplementary volume (2020) adds considerably to the paper of which I was a co-author published previously in Britannia.
+We have also published a remarkable Roman relief of two dancing deities and other Roman stones at Peterborough cathedral (BAA Peterborough Transactions 2019)

-I have been contributing to Professor Martin Biddle’s forthcoming Roman volume of Winchester Studies [I am the Society of Antiquaries representative on the Winchester Archaeological Research Committee]and this has already resulted in a major paper on the discoveries of statuettes and bronze vessels and the implications of these finds all made during railway construction in the 1830s to JBAA for publication this year.
+I have contributed to Professor Martin Biddle’s and Francis Morris’s. forthcoming volume,now in press, of Winchester Studies on Prehistoric, Roman and Post-Roman Winchester [I am the Society of Antiquaries representative on the Winchester Archaeological Research Committee] , work on which has already resulted in a major paper on the discoveries of statuettes and bronze vessels and the implications of these finds all made during railway construction in the 1830s by Professor Biddle and myself (JBAA 171,,2018).

-I have also been working on Roman engraved gems and finger rings, including site finds from Roman Britain.
-Notes in the bibliography a paper with John Cherry on gems in Medieval settings and a paper with James Gerrard on Brancaster rings (Bonner Jahrbucher).The catalogue of the complete collection assembled by Derek Content is in press with Brepols.
-I am also co-editing a conference volume on Roman villas with Grahame Soffe and Kate Adcock due to be submitted to Oxbow in June.
+I have also been working on Roman engraved gems and finger rings, including site finds from Roman Britain and on Roman small objects for the Portable Antiquities Scheme.
+I am at present co-editing a conference volume on Roman villas with Grahame Soffe and Kate Adcock.

 I am always happy to engage with anyone working in the field of Roman art and iconography, especially in the art of the North West provinces and in the field of Ancient, especially Roman glyptics.

-Outside my academic work I am an Anglican priest in the Osney Benefice, Oxford and particularly involved with Animal Ethics.
+Outside my academic work I am an Anglican priest in the Osney Benefice, Oxford and I am particularly involved with Animal Ethics.